tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 51 (DuFr).md

 - (DR:: 1748-09-01): Spend the day in [[Arendum]], asking questions and planting rumors about going north upriver to the [[Dwarven Kingdoms]].
 Send letters to Chardon.
 - (DR:: 1748-09-02): Travel north to the confluence of the [[Kayan]] and the [[Chasa]].
 Turn invisible, and head southeast along the Kayan.
 Travel through the day, moving slowly to maintain invisibility with [[Delwath]]'s magic.
 - (DR:: 1748-09-03): Continue to travel invisibly southeast along the river.
 Reach the eaves of the Elderwood.
 - (DR:: 1748-09-04): Travel southeast into the Elderwood.
 Kenzo's staff begins to pull him east, leading him to a massive tree, called a God Tree by the local [[Deno'qai]].
 Kenzo meditates and becomes one with the forest.
-Meet a patrol from the Bek'eni, who escort the party to their village to meet the elf, Mezzar.
+Meet a patrol from the Bek'eni, who escort the party to their village to meet the elf, [[Mezzar]].
 Spend the night in the Bek'eni camp, where Delwath is treated like a lord.
 - (DR:: 1748-09-05): Spend the day at the Bek'eni village.
-Meet the disgraced Godcaller Theba, who has information about Mezzar and the [[Te'kula]].
+Meet the disgraced Godcaller [[Theba]], who has information about [[Mezzar]] and the [[Te'kula]].
 Spy on Mezzar's house; steal Theba's spear and shield.
 Debate what to do.
 - (DR:: 1748-09-06), morning: Attempt to leave village.
-Stopped by the chief, Zaro, until he is swayed by Seeker's magic.
-Travel to the God Tree to wait for Mezzar.
+Stopped by the chief, [[Zaro]], until he is swayed by Seeker's magic.
+Travel to the God Tree to wait for [[Mezzar]].

 ### Mirror of the Past
 - (DR:: 1748-08-29): Use mirror on the mask that falls from the shadow hunter's face: [[Shadow Hunter's Mask Vision]] (recharge:: mirror)